stph89/face_recognition_login_docker/README.md

 * https://github.com/ageitgey/face_recognition/issues/175#issue-257710508

+## Demos with face recognition and openCV libraries.
-  ** We proposed two demos using face [recognition library](https://github.com/ageitgey/face_recognition):**
+We proposed two demos using face [recognition library](https://github.com/ageitgey/face_recognition):

-  **i.
+  * **i.
 Simple sample of Face recognition system on live video from a local webcam.**
-  **ii.
+  * **ii.
 Facial login web application with Django framework and my-sql databases.**

-  Face recognition system on live video from a local webcam.
+### Running the Face recognition system on live video from a local webcam

-## Running the Face recognition system on live video from a local webcam
+This is a face recognition system on live video from a local webcam.

 1. Navigate to directory

 	```